727800350/note/latex/computer/awk.md

 - RS - The Record Separator Variable
 Normally, AWK reads one line at a time, and breaks up the line into fields.
-You can set the "RS" variable to change AWK's definition of a "line".
+You can set the "RS" variable to change AWK definition of a "line".
 If you set it to an empty string, then AWK will read the entire file into memory.
 You can combine this with changing the "FS" variable.

 - ORS - The Output Record Separator Variable